javascript-tipo-date

 const dateFromString = new Date("2023-09-20T10:20:30Z");

-Finally, you can also create a Date object from a number representing milliseconds since the Unix epoch.
+Finally, we can also create a Date object from a number representing milliseconds since the Unix epoch.

 const dateFromMilliseconds = new Date(1672531199000); // January 1, 2023

-These last two may not be very readable, but they are very useful when working with previously stored dates (for example, in a database)
+These last two are not very readable, but they are very useful when we are working with previously stored dates (for example in a database)

 Date Operations

-We can perform arithmetic operations with Date objects, such as calculating differences and additions.
+We can perform arithmetic operations with Date objects, for example, difference calculations and additions.

 const date1 = new Date('2024-08-14');